itf/6s092/courses/IAP19/PS/PS10/content.md

 </question>

 <question expression>
     csq_prompt = "The hero association is constantly assigning new heros.
-Wumpus generalizes his direct access array to store n-element alphanumeric IDs.
+Wumpus generalizes his direct access array to store $k$-element alphanumeric IDs.
 How many different IDs are in Wumpus' direct access array?
 Assume that Wumpus has created indexes for every ID, even if the hero association has not given a specific ID to a hero yet. \n \n" csq_show_check= True
     csq_allow_submit = True
     csq_allow_submit_after_answer_viewed = False
-    csq_soln = "36^n"
+    csq_soln = "36^k"
     csq_nsubmits = None
     csq_name = "exp2"
 </question>

 <question expression>
-    csq_prompt = "Assume that there are $n$ elements in Wumpus's direct access array.
-How long does it take for him to find the 4th hero he encountered?
-Give an asymptotic bound, O(something). \n \n" csq_show_check= True
+    csq_prompt = "Wumpus overhears a rumour that a powerful hero named "Bob" is coming to hunt him.
+How long does it take for Wumpus to determine if Wumpus has encountered a hero named "Bob" before, given that there are $n$ indexes in his direct access array, and he is using the same method to assign IDs to indexes as in the statement above the first question?
+Give an asymptotic bound: O(something). \n \n" csq_show_check= True
     csq_allow_submit = True
     csq_allow_submit_after_answer_viewed = False